M.Ed. in Counselor Education

 The general objective of the M.Ed. in counseling is to prepare students to be professional counselors.
 The counselor education faculty believe that the development of a strong professional identity, a rich knowledge base, and expertise in the skills of counseling are essential to becoming a professional counselor.
 The program’s first priority is to serve the people of Mississippi by providing highly qualified counselors.

-To complete the M.Ed. in counselor education, a student must complete the following core courses and also complete specific courses for either the option in school counseling or clinical mental health counseling.
+To complete the M.Ed. in counselor education, a student must complete the following core courses and also complete specific courses for either the option in school counseling or community counseling.

 Other Academic Requirements